UCSB-CASL/HybridDLCurvature/README.md

-# Level-Set Curvature Neural Networks: A Hybrid Approach
+# A Hybrid Inference System for Improved Curvature Estimation in the Level-Set Method Using Machine Learning

 This is the accompanying repository for our *hybrid inference system* that approximates mean curvature in the level-set method.
 The neural networks here available were trained on the negative curvature spectrum, with samples from two-dimensional circular